Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 Bumble bees are one of the most common types of bees in Indiana.
 These robust bees are easily recognizable by their large, round body and bright yellow and black stripes.

-Bumble bees can often fly around flowers or hover over gardens and crops, collecting nectar and pollen.
+Bumble bees often fly around flowers or hover over gardens and crops, collecting nectar and pollen.

 They are also social insects and live in colonies with a queen bee surrounded by her worker bees.

-Bumble bees play an essential role in pollinating many types of plants and crops in Indiana.
-These bees have furry coats and short wings, which make them look like small bears.
+Bumble bees are essential in pollinating many plants and crops in Indiana.
+Their furry coats and short wings make them look like small bears.

 Bumblebees feed on nectar and pollen from flowers and produce honey.
 Unlike other types of bees, Bumblebees will only sting if they feel threatened.